draios/sysdig-container-ecosystem/README.md

 #### Dynamic configuration management

-These tools let you dynamically update application settings based on changes to your distributed key-value store in applications that don'’'t natively support this
+These tools let you dynamically update application settings based on changes to your distributed key-value store in applications that don't natively support this

 * **CoreOS open source**
   * [confd](http://www.confd.io/): originally built for etcd, but now supports Consul and ZooKeeper